-Acting for a developer in a Dubai seated arbitration under the UNCITRAL rules concerning the construction of two skyscrapers in the UAE (led by Rachel Ansell QC).
+Acting for a developer in a Dubai seated arbitration under the UNCITRAL rules concerning the construction of two skyscrapers in the UAE (led by Rachel Ansell KC).

-Acting for a major UK developer in relation to defects claims made by residents on a new development (led by Sean Brannigan QC).
+Acting for a major UK developer in relation to defects claims made by residents on a new development (led by Sean Brannigan KC).